On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 At 4 p.m., the doors opened and jurors filed out.
 They looked numb and exhausted.
 A young man with sandy hair touched his stubble, an absent look in his eyes.
 The only black juror’s steps were narrow, her shoulders pressed in, as if trying to take up less space.
 A middle-aged woman with thinning hair and gaunt cheeks looked like she could use a smoke.

-In the car on the way to our Airbnb, friends who’d been inside the courtroom caught me up on the day’s events.
+In the car on the way to our Airbnb, friends who’d been in the courtroom caught me up on the day’s events.
 A couple of them worried over the defense’s opening statement.
 Carman, who with his beard and stocky frame reminded me of a short lumberjack in a nice suit, had sketched out Abdallah’s past for the jury while Collett passed Abdallah a box of tissues.
 The statement took less than five minutes to deliver.
 The prosecution, meanwhile, offered meticulous scene setting.

 The county’s first witness was Scott Burgett, who had traveled to Kentucky from Overland Park, Kansas, where he worked for the tech company Garmin.
 Pat Molloy, the lead prosecutor, asked Burgett about the GPS device he’d helped design, which was the model in Abdallah’s car.
 Then Molloy had Burgett read some of the data pulled from Abdallah’s GPS.
 Minutes before the accident, the Camry exceeded 90 miles per hour.
 According to Burgett, the car’s speed at the moment of the collision was 89 miles per hour.